AlexanderProd/csq-rust/README.md

 ## Optimizations

-- use native JPEG-LS deocder in Rust
+- [x] use (native) JPEG-LS deocder in Rust.
-- use rayon in ndarray for parallelism
+- [x] Use rayon in ndarray for parallelism.
-- use blas in ndarray for matrix multiplication
+- [ ] Use blas in ndarray for matrix multiplication.
+- [ ] Run Exiftool with `-stay_open` it in a separate thread to avoid the overhead of starting the process every time.